• books

 Spelling words from memory is only one part of our word study program.

-We analyze patterns, sounds and investigate meanings word parts.
+We analyze patterns, sounds and investigate meanings and word parts.

 Here is a list of sight words your child should know how to read and spell with fluency.

 We strive for correct spelling and an understanding of our language.
-Please ensure that these words are spelled correctly in all HW.
+Please ensure that these words are spelled correctly on all assignments.

 If you're looking for ways to build skills, practice the following: